Be Active for Bucks Mind

 Virtual physical activity

 Share your skills with others through online tutorials.
 You could do cooking, a foreign language or teaching a musical instrument.
-Ask for a donation in exchange for sharing your skills, which can be donated on your Fundraising page or JustGiving page.
+Ask for a donation in exchange for sharing your skills, which can be donated on your JustGiving page.

-Put £1 into the jar whenever you use the word “coronavirus” and donate the collection to Mind.
+Put £1 into the jar whenever you use the word “Covid” and donate the collection to Bucks Mind.

 Green fingers sweepstake